 In Greek mythology the three Moirae are:

 • Clotho who spun the thread of life.

 • Lachesis who measured the thread of life, allotted to each person with her measuring rot and decided who will take each part and how

 • Atropos was the cutter of the thread of life.

-The myth defines the function and behavior model of the three algorithms.
+The myth defines the function and behaviour model of the three algorithms.

 As the mythical Clotho selects and prepares the raw material, the Clotho algorithm draws all the images to be processed by moirae.

 1. date.
 The images selected were added to Europeana platform three

 days earlier following that Moirae appear on the third day of birth.